 Does Pool Table Felt Color Matter

-This really depends on your preference, If you are after the decor of the room to look ascetically pleasing then that’s a personal preference and probably won’t affect your game too much.
+Other than historically, why are pool tables green, does it even matter now?
+This will really depend on your preference, If you are after the decor of the room to look ascetically pleasing then that’s a personal preference and probably won’t affect your game too much.

 That being said, there are some colors that will actually strain your eyes after long periods of play.
-Although pool table colors come in a huge range nowadays, green and blues are the most popular by a long way.
+Although pool table colors come in a huge range nowadays, lighter colors such as green and blues are the most popular by a long way.

 Which do you think is the best pool table felt color – You might be surprised by my findings – check out the article to find out more!